Nathan Hale High School

 Free & Reduced Lunch Information: Applications are accepted anytime throughout the school year.
 Please note that your application must be approved before you can receive the Free & Reduced Lunch benefits.

-Online Free & Reduced Lunch Information and application
+Online Free & Reduced Lunch Information

-Paper Free & Reduced Lunch Information and Application
+Paper Free & Reduced Lunch Information

 Ensuring that all students become honorable, skillful, thinking, global citizens.